0x1DEA/Apollo/README.md

-# Apollo Comic Publisher
+# Apollo Content Publisher

 ## About
-As a webcomic artist publishing yourself, you must have some understanding of web development and be able to maintain your website.
-Apollo is a CMS for both webcomic artists that aren't very familiar with web technologies and those with technical experience that just want to publish their comics online without a complicated or bloated CMS with a confusing setup and configuration.
+As a content creator, you must have some understanding of web development and be able to maintain your website.
+Apollo is a CMS for both people that aren't very familiar with web technologies and those with technical experience that just want to publish their content online without a complicated or bloated CMS like Wordpress with a confusing setup and configuration.
 Apollo is meant to be simple for beginners, yet extendable by anyone with modules and fully-customizable themes.

 ## I don't know much about servers!